danielfm/judgr/README.markdown

 #### Providing Your Own Database Layer

-First, implement the required functions in a namespace below `clj-thatfinger.db`.
+First, implement the required functions in a namespace of your choicei.
 Use `clj-thatfinger.db.mongodb` as reference.
 Then, change the `*db-module*` var to point to your namespace.

 ## License